Spooky Rose Cake for Halloween

 • All Purpose Flour: I use organic all purpose flour, making this Halloween cake simple to make with no fancy flour required!

-• Black Cocoa Powder: Organic black cocoa powder provides flavor and also a dark black color to this Halloween cake.
+• Black Cocoa Powder: Organic black cocoa powder provides flavor and is also what gives this black cake its daringly dark color!

 • Baking Powder: Make sure to use baking powder, not soda for a tender crumb.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.